Skip to Content

 6. Maine Coon

+Maine Coons are large, lovable cats who like running around, hopping on the highest trees and the biggest kitchen counters, as well as knocking things down.
+Maine Coons are attached to humans and they’re known to appreciate hanging out, snuggling, and sleeping with them.
 They’re the type of pets to follow you around when you’re walking from the kitchen to the bathroom, even though they’ve got nothing to do there.
 They’re embellished with numerous color combinations and patterns – and, they’re known to wear black and white tuxedos from time to time, too.

 However, Maine Coons went through the same trouble as Turkish Angora cats when they faced extinction because of other large, long-haired cats that were more popular than them.
 Before you freak out, Maine Coons are one of the most popular breeds these days and they’re nowhere near to becoming extinct.

-7. Norwegian Forest cat
+7. Norwegian Forest Cat

 What Breed Is Your Tuxedo Cat?
 8 Most Common Breeds